• Skip to main content

 What environment suits you?

 Moving to a country for remote work is different from going on holiday.
-That means that the factors for choosing a country for remote work are different.
+That means the factors for choosing a country for remote work differ.

 Will a bustling city be a major distraction, especially if you’re working from home?
 Will a small village have the right infrastructure to keep you working?
 Do you need to be close to an airport to get to client meetings?